 Adam Lau, Bass http://www.adampaullau.com/

-In the 2014-15 season, Mr. Lau made debuts with several important opera companies: including Dallas Opera, Antonio in LE NOZZE DI FIGARO; North Carolina Opera, Leporello in DON GIOVANNI and Opera Theater of St. Louis as Berardo in the American Premiere of Handel’s RICCARDO PRIMO.
-In summer 2015, he created the role of Papa San in the World Premiere of Jack Perla's opera, An American Dream with Seattle Opera.
+In the 2014-15 season, Mr. Lau made debuts with several important opera companies: North Carolina Opera (as Leporello in Don Giovanni) and Opera Theater of St. Louis, as Berardo in the American Premiere of Handel’s Riccardo Primo.
+In February 2015 he sang the role of Don Alfonso in Così fan tutte for Opera Naples in Florida.

 |Barry||The Importance of Being Earnest||Lane/Merriman|

 |Harbison||The Great Gatsby||George Wilson|

 |Mozart||Le Nozze di Figaro||Figaro|

 “Adam Lau’s BRILLIANT Mephistopheles. whose bold, dramatic singing off-book characterized the diabolic intent to drag the old scholar out of his study!”

 The strongest of them was Lau, which was probably just as well, since his airs tend to have the strongest dramatic impact.
 His committed internalization of “Why do the nations so furiously rage together” was so strong that he delivered the entire performance without opening his score. ”